 Chris Dorn has published five books on school safety and is a co-author of Staying Alive – How to Act Fast and Survive Deadly Encounters, a heavily researched book on life and death decision-making.
 Chris has keynoted conferences in more than 25 states and at Vietnam National University in Saigon, Vietnam.
 Chris has assisted with school security assessments for hundreds of public and non-public schools as well as for five state-wide school security assessment projects.
 A co-author of the IS 360 Active Shooter Training Program, Chris’ work has taken him to Mexico, Bolivia, Canada, France, England, Holland, South Africa and Vietnam.

 Michael Dorn is one of the most credentialed school and campus safety experts in the nation.
 He is the Executive Director of Safe Havens International and a graduate of the FBI National Academy.
 He is routinely used as a resource by the FBI, U.S. Department of Education, National Emergency Management Association, Federal Emergency Management Agency, U.S. Department of Homeland Security, and many other state and local agencies.
-Michael is also a co-author for the IS 360 Active Shooter Training Program for the 2013 White House School Safety Initiative.
+He is also a co-author for the IS 360 Active Shooter Training Program for the 2013 White House School Safety Initiative.